 Founded in 1989 as Ledgewood Vineyard a bare 100 vines were planted at our home property at Mankas Corner in Suisun Valley.
 Merlot was the single variety, it seemed to make good sense well before the movie Sideways (and we never planted Pinot Noir).
 Grapes were sold and a little non commercial wine produced.
 Vines were added over the years to create a one acre block.

 The next expansion came in 2002, taking management and full responsibility for the 9.5 acre Gianno block, mid valley Suisun Valley, with Cabernet Sauvignon and Petit Verdot.
-Vineyard scope was set and fine tuning varietal placements have lead to grafting over at McMullin of Albarino, Grenache Blanc and a little more Petite Sirah, all reducing the Syrah planted earlier.
+After 16 years of management it was just time to slow down a bit and have stepped back from this block.

-Recently an intriguing white project has been undertaken at the home block with grafting old historical CA white grapes Trousseau Gris (think Grey Riesling), Green Hungarian, Chenin Blanc and Vermentino on 25 year old Merlot vines.
+Beginning in 2010 an intriguing white project has been undertaken at the home block with grafting old historical CA white grapes Trousseau Gris (think Grey Riesling), Green Hungarian, Chenin Blanc, Chasselas Dore and Vermentino on 25 year old Merlot vines.
 The objective is a rework of the historical CA jug white Chablis wines into a fresh new approach.
 It has been a journey but the block is properly field blended as of 2016 and beguiles.